nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Add a patient - `add`

-Adds a person to the system.
+Adds a patient to the system.

 ```text
 patient add --name <string> [--phone <phone-number>] [--email <string>]